 The Last Three Sins

-The Fifth Sin, The Memorabilia: Is that for us, the music of Scarecrow is so intense and powerful that it sends shivers down my spine and gives me goosebumps.
-If you’re searching for a modern heavy rock band that not only rocks your world but also takes you on a nostalgic trip back in time, Scarecrow is the band for you.
+For me, the music of Scarecrow is so intense and powerful that it sends shivers down my spine and gives me goosebumps.
+If you’re searching for a modern heavy rock band that rocks your world and takes you on a nostalgic trip back in time, Scarecrow is the band for you.

 The complete music is a fruit of art, featuring exceptional production quality and impeccable performance in a single bundle.
 Moreover, it offers incredibly high replay value, presenting an energetic, lively, and enduring time machine from beginning to end.

-I must say that I enjoy the band’s debut release, Scarecrow, but the closing piece, Scarecrow, that doom-like Candlesmass atmosphere and vocal work, as well the compositions and instrumental work – goosebumps on top of goosebumps.
+I must say that I enjoy the band’s debut release, Scarecrow, but the closing piece, Scarecrow, that doom-like Candlemass atmosphere and vocal work, as well the compositions and instrumental work – goosebumps on top of goosebumps.

 The Sixth Sin, The Artwork: